thearduinoguy/ESP8266-Lua-Code/README.md

-# ESP8266-Lua-Time-Code
+# ESP8266-Lua-Code
-ESP8266 Lua Time Code
+ESP8266 Lua Code

+Various bits of Lua code to use on a NodeMCU flashed ESP8266:

-Lua code for an ESP8266 flashed with NodeMCU to retrieve a time and date string from google.com every 60 seconds and print to the serial port.
+GoogleTime -retrieve a time and date string from google.com every 60 seconds and print to the serial port.
 To be used in conjunction with an RTC chip to sync.

+Weather - Get weather details from Wunderground and parse the returned JSON string